Public health information

 Resources for young people

-The Designated Doctor and Designated Nurse for Looked after Children within your CCG areas will have a role in ensuring that there is enough provision within the local area to meet the needs of any UASC placed within the CCG.
+The Designated Doctor and Designated Nurse for Looked after Children within your Integrated Care Board (ICB) area will have a role in ensuring that there is enough provision within the local area to meet the needs of any UASC placed within the ICB.

 Video resources